 SeaBotix has developed a rapid response remotely controlled underwater rescue tool to save lives.

-Remotely Saving Lives The SARbot®is a patented and feature patent pending solution to remotely rescuing people in the water without putting more people in harm's way.
+Remotely Saving Lives The SARbot®is a solution to remotely rescue people in the water without putting more people in harm's way.
 Rapid setup, intuitive to use, capable, reliable.
 Developed in conjunction with leading UK Fire & Rescue teams.

 Powerful design for demanding conditions